Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Machine Learning

 The problem of classification based on broad-band photometry has a rich history in the literature.
 With the advent of large surveys like the Sloan Digital Sky Survey (SDSS, \citealt{york00}), optical data could be coupled with space-based MIR data to find the stellar locus in a 10-dimensional color-space \citep{davenport14}.
 Recent efforts to separate stars from quasars, or perform a regression on effective temperature with machine learning on photometric data have been successful \citep{makhija19,bai19}; however, these studies are often focused on main sequence, low mass stars.
 This is an understandable choice given the rarity of evolved, high mass stars, the absence of reliable distances to calculate luminosities from which to select putative massive stars, and the fact that follow-up spectroscopy is necessary in order to confirm a star's membership in many important classes.

-With the advent of \Gaia DR2, luminosities can be easily determined, and putative massive stars can be identified, as we do in \S\ref{sec:sample}.
+With the advent of \Gaia DR2, luminosities can be easily determined, and putative massive stars can be confirmed, as we do in \S\ref{sec:sample}.
 We wish to train an algorithm that takes as input the broadband photometry and variability metrics derived for our sample, and outputs spectral type classifications.
 Many machine learning classifiers exist; of these, we wish to choose a flexible model with well-understood mathematics, while avoiding techniques like neural networks that can be difficult to interpret.
-Of the classifiers available in the \texttt{sklearn} package, we decided to test a Random Forest (RF) classifier \citep{breiman01} --- which consists of a collection of decision trees trained on random subsets of samples and features --- a Support Vector Machine (SVM) classifier \citep{cortes95} --- which identifies hyperplanes in the feature space that separate different classes --- and a Gaussian process (GP) classifier \citep{rasmussen06}.
+Of the classifiers available in the \texttt{sklearn} package, we decided to test a Random Forest (RF) classifier \citep{breiman01} --- which consists of a collection of decision trees trained on random subsets of samples and features --- a Support Vector Machine (SVM) classifier \citep{cortes95} --- which identifies hyperplanes in the feature space that separate different classes --- and a Gaussian process (GP) classifier --- which models the function determining the probability of a star being a given class at a location in the feature space as a multidimensional Gaussian distribution whose properties are determined entirely by a covariance function (a.k.a. a kernel function), coupled with a linking function (usually the logit function) to make discrete class predictions \citep{rasmussen06}.
 We refer the reader to these publications, as well as to the \texttt{sklearn} documentation\footnote{\url{https://scikit-learn.org/stable/index.html}} for the mathematics and implementation details of each classifier.
 In the multi-class case, a collection of classifiers are trained on each possible pair of classes (one-versus-one or ``ovo''), generating a total of $N_{classes}(N_{classes}-1)/2$ classifiers where $N_{classes}$ is the number of classes.
 Labels are assigned to test samples by allowing each classifier to vote, and the label with the most votes is chosen \citep{knerr90}.

 Each type of classifier has a number of hyperparameters that affect the performance of the classifier.
 For the RF classifier, \texttt{n\_estimators} specifies the number of trees in the forest, \texttt{max\_depth} specifies how many branches each decision tree in the forest can have, and \texttt{max\_features} specifies the maximum number of features each tree is trained on.
 We also set \texttt{class\_weight=balanced}, which weighs samples when fitting to account for the different frequencies of each class in the data.